 Summer 2013: Faculty outs J.K.
 Rowling

 Dr. Patrick Juola has used his stylometry and computational linguistics expertise to provide strong evidence that a mystery novel published under a fake man's name was actually the work of J.K.
 Rowling.
 Patrick and his authorship attribution prowess are currently being recognized in several media outlets, including The Chronicle of Higher Education, National Geographic, Time Magazine, The New York Post, The Pittsburgh Business Times, The Pittsburgh Post-Gazette, and The Pittsburgh Tribune Review.
-Follow any of these links for more details about Patrick's impressive analysis.

 Summer 2013: CPMA graduate obtains start-up funding